grain-lang/grain/stdlib/queue.md

 clear : (queue: Queue<a>) => Void
 ```

-Clears the queue by removing all of its elements
+Clears the queue by removing all of its elements.

 Parameters: